Royal Palace of Milan: Reconstruction by Piermarini

 The Archduke Ferdinand of Austria-Este, son of Maria Theresa of Austria, married Maria Beatrice d'Este in Milan in 1771.
 For their wedding, Ascanio in Alba by Mozart was staged in the Palazzo.
 Mozart was initially offered a post as Maestro in the Milan court, only to be rejected at last by the Empress Maria Theresa.

 Maria Beatrice was heir of the Duchy of Modena and Reggio, whilst her husband was Governor of the Duchy of Milan.
 The Archduke Ferdinand had hoped to build a new palace, but eventually settled on remodeling the royal palace by moving out many of the administrative offices to increase the size of the royal residence.

 The renovation work in 1773 was directed by Giuseppe Piermarini in collaboration with Leopold Pollack.

-Piermarini was tasked with the difficult job of balancing the demands of the archduke, who was not willing to live in the royal palace unless it was grandly renovated, and the financial limitations imposed by Vienna.
+Piermarini was tasked with the difficult job of balancing the demands of the Archduke, who was not willing to live in the royal palace unless it was grandly renovated, and the financial limitations imposed by Vienna.
 For the exterior he opted for an austere look, abandoning the baroque style and introducing the neoclassical in Milan.
 One major modification was the elimination of the wing of the courtyard adjacent to the Duomo, to create Piazzetta Reale, then larger than the square of the Cathedral.

-He also built the famous neoclassical facade of the Palazzo that can be still admired to this day.
+He also built the famous neoclassical façade of the palazzo that can be still admired to this day.

 Fire struck again, destroying the Court Theater on February 26, 1776.
 It was decided at this time that the fire-prone Court Theater was to be built elsewhere: Teatro Alla Scala was erected, to become arguably the earliest public opera house in the world.
 A smaller court theater, now Teatro Lirico, was built closer to Palazzo Reale by demolishing a nearby school.

-As per the interior work, the rooms was repurposed to meet the archduke's requests.
+As per the interior work, the rooms was repurposed to meet the Archduke's requests.
 The most notable modification is the creation of the famous Hall of Caryatids (named after 40 caryatid sculptures by Gaetano Callani.)
 At the same time, the ducal chapel of San Gottardo was provided with a new altar and fully redecorated in neoclassical style.
 Only the bell tower was preserved without changes, being considered a model of architectural beauty by Azzone Visconti.

-The Archduke ordered more Gobelin tapestries depicting stories of Jason to be placed side by side with the original ones by Pallavicini.

-The rooms were stuccoed by Albertolli and frescoed by Giuliano Traballesi and Martin Knoller.

-Renovation works in the palace rooms will continue, ending only in the 19th century with the final contributions by Andrea Appiani and Francesco Hayez.
+The Archduke ordered more Gobelins tapestries depicting stories of Jason to be placed side by side with the original ones by Pallavicini.
+The rooms were stuccoed by Giocondo Albertolli and frescoed by Giuliano Traballesi and Martin Knoller.
+Renovation works in the palace rooms continued, ending only in the 19th century with the final contributions by Andrea Appiani and Francesco Hayez.

 Piermarini officially completed his work on 17 June 1778, when the Archduke officially took residence into the new Palazzo Reale.